-Generally, cities with fast-growing infrastructural development and a booming economic activity are always the best location for architects.
+Generally, cities with fast-growing infrastructural development and booming economic activity are always the best location for architects.

 Whether you are a local or foreign architect seeking to move to a new city, Nigeria has several locations you can move to.
 Most major cities in Nigeria are good for architects as a variety of architectural projects are always available all year round.
-This may be as a result of our fast-growing population and the attendant accommodation demands they attract, the growing commercial and business activities or the government’s involvement in infrastructural development.
+This may be a result of our fast-growing population and the attendant accommodation demands they attract, the growing commercial and business activities or the government’s involvement in infrastructural development.